 Only Carry With You What You Need

-If your wallet or bag is stolen, the less you have in it, the less information the thief has.
-There is almost never a need to carry your Social Security card with you.
-Most people don’t need to lug around their checkbook either.
+If your wallet or bag is stolen, the less you have in it, the less information will be susceptible to theft.
+Most people do not need to carry a Social Security card or checkbook, both of which could compromise your personal information.

-If you are disposing of a statement or something else containing personal information, shred it – don’t just don’t throw it in the trash.
-Do the same for pre-approval offers.
-Better yet, opt out of receiving them.
+If you are disposing of a statement or documents containing personal information, make sure to shred everything before placing it in the trash.
+Do the same for pre-qualification offers or opt out of receiving them all together.

 Protect Your Computer and Smartphone

-When shopping online, use a secure browser - enter personal and financial information only when there is a "lock" icon on the browser's status bar and look for the URL to read "https" versus "http."
+When shopping online, make sure to use a secure browser.
+Only enter personal and financial information to webpages that display a lock icon in the URL and begin with https:// which will ensure that your online session is authenticated, encrypted, and the authenticity of the server has been verified.
 Don’t send sensitive personal information via e-mail or download files or open hyperlinks sent by people you don't know.

 Consider Extra Protection – Carefully